MattBCoding/leinster-trophy/README.md

 ![Form Submission](https://github.com/MattBCoding/leinster-trophy/blob/master/assets/media/leinster-trophy-form-submit.png)

-## Feature left to implement
+## Future Enhancements

 * Filter and Search on Winners Table
   * The data table included on the winners page is currently a static display of the information.
-It would be beneficial to users to enable the data to be filtered or searched.
+It would be beneficial to users to enable the data to be filtered and/or searched through.
+This would have a positive impact on the user experience.
-  * Unfortunately at this time the technology limitations of HTML and CSS only do not allow this to be implemented.
+* Gallery options
+  * It would be beneficial to both users and the organisation for the gallery section of the website to also have the ability to be filtered.
+Adding this functionality would enable the organisation to utilise the gallery to document each year of the race.
+The users could then filter the results to only see images from the year they selected.

 ## Testing
 I took a two stage approach to testing the site.
 The first stage was continuous testing as the site was being developed.
 Upon styling the site I would check the application of the styling being applied within a live server window.
 This allowed me to confirm the styling was being applied correctly and the page was behaving as desired.